 Note, I use the term expected exchange rate because the central bank targets the actual G$/US$ rate.
 This means the Bank of Guyana does not allow the rate to fully adjust to expectations or sentiments that in turn influence demand and supply of foreign currencies.
-For a country like Guyana, and those of the Caribbean, this is a good policy stance because impulsive swings in the exchange rate can have …to continue reading this article, please subscribe.
-Already a subscriber ?
-Sign In.
+For a country like Guyana, and those of the Caribbean, this is a good policy stance because impulsive swings in the exchange rate can have devastating effects on households and businesses.

 Nevertheless, the society and the market are these days adjusting their expectations of what they feel the rate should be, right or wrong.
 This caused Governor Gobind Ganga to concede that the actual rate is around G$215 to G$218 to one US$ (see SN April 13, 2017), thereby representing a depreciation of just over 5% since 2015.